guanqiliang/guanqiliang.github.com/index.md

 # Home

-Hello, I am a 5th year Ph.D candidate, supervised by [Prof. Tin Lun LAM](https://sites.google.com/site/lamtinlun) in The Chinese University of Hong Kong (Shenzhen).
-My current research interests include <strong>Modular Robotics</strong> and <strong>Reconfigurable Robotics</strong>.
+Hello, I am a robotics researcher with a research interest in modular robotics.
+I obtained my Ph.D. from the Chinese University of Hong Kong, Shenzhen, under the supervision of [Prof. Tin Lun LAM](https://sites.google.com/site/lamtinlun) .
+Prior to that, I completed my undergraduate degree at the China University of Mining and Technology.

 # News

+[07/2024] I successfully defended my PhD!

 [07/2024] Awarded the IEEE RAS Travel Grant for IROS2024.